punith-gowda/Lottery-Blockchain/README.md

 After downloading  (inside the folder)
    Run npm install

-Install and Login to matamask (chrome extension)
+Install and Login to metamask (chrome extension)

 To start the server
   Run npm start